Luis Alberto de Herrera: Political and diplomatic roles

 A national leader of great importance during the first half of the 20th century, he led the National Party through the most decisive instances along five decades.
 His own political movement is known as Herrerismo.

 From 1902 to 1904, he was Uruguayan Minister Plenipotentiary to the United States.

 From 1925 to 1927 he served as President of the National Council of Administration, or Prime Minister, during the presidency of José Serrato.

 In 1933, he took part at the Convention on Rights and Duties of States adopted by the Seventh International Conference of American States.
 Particularly after 1933, he was tactically close to his nominal Colorado Party opponent, President Gabriel Terra.

-He stood for the presidency several times without success.
+He stood for the presidency six times between 1922 and 1950 without success.
 In 1958, however, he led the Blancos to their first nationwide victory in over 90 years, taking a majority on the National Council of Government.
 He died shortly afterward.